shown in other instead.

 However, keep in mind that only the Sandworm project is migrated: already generated content, including materials and roofs, remains unchanged.
 If you want to update the exterior of autogenerated buildings, you need to regenerate the project.

-If you have any unused filters in your project, which don't participate in the project generation process, they will not migrate to the new project and will be deleted.
+If you have any unused filters in your project, which are not assigned to any object and therefore don't participate in the project generation process, they will not migrate to the new project and will be deleted.

 Compression should be enabled manually for Landscape Terrain, if required.